“A successful image is an image that begins by surprising you”

 Olivier Blaud: “I find the Polynesians to be a radiant, generous and highly emotionally expressive people.
 I remember a picnic organised on a little island near Bora Bora with a group of Polynesians, who were singing.
 Their communicative smiles, their expressions, the sensuality conveyed by their movements – it was all very photogenic.
 We genuinely experienced a wonderful moment of human beings coming together and sharing and communicating.”

-Elie Vannier: “We were at Asmat on the island of Java in Indonesia.
+Elie Vannier: “We were at Asmat on the island of New-Guinea.
 In the morning, our ship was met by dozens of canoes that led us to the village to visit the “men’s house”.
 We had the opportunity to go inside this large hut – which women are not allowed to enter – ahead of the passengers to see the men preparing themselves: applying make-up in the form of coloured pigments and entering into a sort of trance.
 I genuinely felt I was participating in a sacred act that meant something to these men.
 They were sharing a very important ritual.
 It wasn’t a show; they weren’t pretending.
 It was a genuine moment out of time.”

 What makes a successful image?